- Over 1 Million Braces Sold Worldwide

 A stiff neck or neck pain caused by cervical spondylosis can be treated by a variety of medications, and symptoms can also be relieved by certain self-help measures.
 Surgery is not usually necessary, but your GP will discuss treatment options with you.

 A slipped disc in the neck is medically known as a cervical disc prolapse.
-It tends to affect people between the ages of 30 and 50.
-More commonly, a slipped disc affects the back.
-When it occurs in the neck, it is a result of a disc that is located in the vertebrae of the neck degenerating.
+It tends to affect people between the ages of 30 and 50 years old.
+More commonly, a slipped disc affects the back; however, when it occurs in the neck, it is a result of a disc that is located in the vertebrae of the neck degenerating.
 Severe degeneration causes the gel-like nucleus around the disc to prolapse out of the disc.

 In most cases, a slipped disc in the neck is caused by overuse of the neck, with repeated movements that lead to disc degeneration.
 This is usually as a result of a type of work activity where the neck is used a lot, but even sitting at a computer for long periods of time may place extra stress and pressure on the neck and back.